 “One hundred years ago, shale was a useless rock that had no economic value,” Justice J. Michael Eakin said during today’s hearing in Pittsburgh while question a lawyer for the landowners.
 “If people 100 years ago thought it was a mineral, would it be considered relevant?”

 Gregory Krock, an attorney for John and Mary Josephine Butler, replied, “No expert can testify as to whether someone would know if people knew the value of shale.”

 Pennsylvania has attracted some of the biggest oil-and-gas operators in the country, including Chesapeake Energy Corp.
-(CHK) and Range Resources Corp.
-(RRC) Chesapeake has leased 1.78 million acres in the Marcellus Shale, an area larger than Delaware, according to data compiled by Bloomberg.
+(CHK:US) and Range Resources Corp.
+(RRC:US) Chesapeake has leased 1.78 million acres in the Marcellus Shale, an area larger than Delaware, according to data compiled by Bloomberg.